-Moving is another large life expense that is sometimes unavoidable.
-In light of last year’s pandemic concerns which caused changes in income, employment, and evictions, many Americans were faced with relocating.
+Moving is another large life expense that is—sometimes—unavoidable.
+As a result of the COVID-19 pandemic, many Americans were faced with relocating.

-From renting a truck and hiring movers, moving quickly adds up and can be expensive, especially if you’re moving to another state or across the country.
+Between renting a truck and hiring movers, moving costs add up quickly.
+This is especially true if you’re moving to another state or across the country.

-The average cost of moving in 2020 ranged from $500 to $12,000, depending on how far the distance of the move was.
+The average cost of moving in 2020 ranged from $500 to $12,000, depending on the distance.
+Since then, moving costs have surely risen.

 A personal loan can be used to cover an emergency room visit, finance a home project, or even fund a big trip.
-Before you dive in and apply, be sure to find out what the requirements are, what kind of interest you’ll be paying, and terms for repayment.
+Before you dive in and apply for one, be sure to know the requirements, the interest you’ll be paying, and the terms for repayment.